Southern New Zealand dotterelPukunui

 In serious trouble

 Once upon a time, these birds bred on the mainland and up in the Southern Alps, with one intrepid couple recorded breeding at nearly 2500m above sea level!
 But introduced predators like stoats dealt a huge blow to these mountain-faring shorebirds.
-The remaining Rakiura dotterels continue to face threats – from feral cats and even deer, which have been observed eating their eggs.
+The remaining Rakiura pukunui continue to face threats – from feral cats and even deer, which have been observed eating their eggs.

 Campaign Manager